Arnold León

-Alex Arnold León Ochoa (born September 6, 1988) is a Mexican professional baseball pitcher for the Leones de Yucatán of the Mexican League.
-He has played in Major League Baseball (MLB) for the Oakland Athletics and Toronto Blue Jays, and in the KBO League for the Samsung Lions.
+Alex Arnold León Navarro (born September 6, 1988) is a Mexican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Oakland Athletics and Toronto Blue Jays, and in the KBO League for the Samsung Lions.

 Professional career

 Saraperos de Saltillo

 León made his professional baseball debut as a 17-year-old with the Saraperos de Saltillo of the Mexican League in 2006, pitching in 4 games as a reliever.
 He appeared in 35 games for Saltillo in 2007, posting a 3–0 win–loss record, 1.94 earned run average (ERA), and 38 strikeouts in 412/3 innings pitched.
 He then played in 30 games for the Tomateros de Culiacán of the Mexican Pacific League, pitching to a 6–0 record, 3.49 ERA, and 27 strikeouts in 281/3 innings.